Graylog2/documentation/pages/plugins.rst

   $ graylog-project bootstrap github://Graylog2/graylog-project.git

 This will create a checkout of the meta project in your current directory.
-Now have the ``graylog-project`` and ``graylog-project-repos``.
+You'll see both ``graylog-project`` and ``graylog-project-repos``.
 Those two directories contain the meta data and all repositories that are required.
 The directory ``graylog-project-repos`` will also be the home of your new plugin.

 Now you can bootstrap the plugin you want to write, by running the following command, inside the ``graylog-project-repos`` directory::